Reuse and Standardize Your Work: Harvey User Quick Start Part 2

 • History → Find something you already did

-• Workflows → Standardize the entire task
+• Workflows agents → Standardize the entire task

 What’s Next